zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctionfromtokenandtypeargs-method.md

 ## <a name="parameters"></a>Parameter
  `moduleID`
- [in] Die ID des Moduls, in dem die Funktion befindet.
+ [in] The ID of the module in which the function resides.

  `funcDef`
- [in] Ein `mdMethodDef` Metadatentoken, das die Funktion verweist.
+ [in] An `mdMethodDef` metadata token that references the function.

  `classId`
- [in] Die ID der enthaltenden Klasse der Funktion.
+ [in] The ID of the function's containing class.

  `cTypeArgs`
- [in] Die Anzahl der Typparameter für die angegebene Funktion.
-Dieser Wert muss 0 (null) für nicht generische Funktionen sein.
+ [in] The number of type parameters for the given function.
+This value must be zero for non-generic functions.

  `typeArgs`
- [in] Ein Array von `ClassID` Werten, von denen jeder ein Argument der Funktion.
-Der Wert des `typeArgs` kann NULL sein, wenn `cTypeArgs` auf 0 (null) festgelegt ist.
+ [in] An array of `ClassID` values, each of which is an argument of the function.
+The value of `typeArgs` can be NULL if `cTypeArgs` is set to zero.

  `pFunctionID`
- [out] Ein Zeiger auf die `FunctionID` der angegebenen Funktion.
+ [out] A pointer to the `FunctionID` of the specified function.

 ## <a name="remarks"></a>Hinweise
- Aufrufen der `GetFunctionFromTokenAndTypeArgs` -Methode mit einer `mdMethodRef` Metadaten anstelle von einer `mdMethodDef` Metadatentoken unvorhersehbare Ergebnisse haben.
-Aufrufer sollten Auflösen der `mdMethodRef` auf eine `mdMethodDef` bei der Übergabe.
+ Calling the `GetFunctionFromTokenAndTypeArgs` method with an `mdMethodRef` metadata instead of an `mdMethodDef` metadata token can have unpredictable results.
+Callers should resolve the `mdMethodRef` to an `mdMethodDef` when passing it.

- Wenn die Funktion nicht bereits geladen ist, wird beim Aufrufen `GetFunctionFromTokenAndTypeArgs` bewirkt, dass beim Laden auftreten, handelt es sich in vielen Kontexten einen gefährlichen Vorgang.
-Beispielsweise kann das Aufrufen dieser Methode während des Ladens von Modulen oder Typen zu einer Endlosschleife führen wie die Laufzeit versucht, die Ladevorgänge zirkulär durchzuführen.
+ If the function is not already loaded, calling `GetFunctionFromTokenAndTypeArgs` will cause loading to occur, which is a dangerous operation in many contexts.
+For example, calling this method during loading of modules or types could lead to an infinite loop as the runtime attempts to circularly load things.

- Im Allgemeinen die Verwendung von `GetFunctionFromTokenAndTypeArgs` wird abgeraten.
-Wenn der Profiler-Ereignisse für eine bestimmte Funktion interessiert sind, sollten sie speichern die `ModuleID` und `mdMethodDef` von dieser Funktion und Verwendung [ICorProfilerInfo2:: Getfunctioninfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) um zu überprüfen, ob eine angegebene `FunctionID` ist mit der gewünschten Funktion.
+ In general, use of `GetFunctionFromTokenAndTypeArgs` is discouraged.
+If profilers are interested in events for a particular function, they should store the `ModuleID` and `mdMethodDef` of that function, and use [ICorProfilerInfo2::GetFunctionInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) to check whether a given `FunctionID` is that of the desired function.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h